Aflibercept

 There are no data on the use of aflibercept in pregnant women.
 Studies in animals have shown embryo-foetal toxicity.

 As angiogenesis is critical to foetal development, the inhibition of angiogenesis following administration of aflibercept may result in adverse effects on pregnancy.
-Aflibercept should be used only if the potential benefit justifies the potential risk during pregnancy.
+Intravenous aflibercept should be used only if the potential benefit justifies the potential risk during pregnancy.
 If the patient becomes pregnant while taking aflibercept, she should be informed of the potential hazard to the foetus.

 Nursing mothers

-Aflibercept is not recommended during breast-feeding.
-A decision must be made whether to discontinue breast-feeding or to abstain from aflibercept therapy taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.
+No studies have been conducted to assess the impact of intravenous aflibercept on milk production, its presence in breast milk or its effects on the breast-fed child.
+It is unknown whether aflibercept is excreted in human milk.
+A risk to the breast-fed child cannot be excluded.
+A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from aflibercept therapy taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.

 Carcinogenesis, mutagenesis and fertility